microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/conversationthread_reply.md

+---
+title: "conversationThread: reply"
+description: "Reply to a thread in a group conversation and add a new post to it.
+You can specify the parent conversation "
+---

 # conversationThread: reply

 Reply to a thread in a group conversation and add a new post to it.
 You can specify the parent conversation in the request, or, you can specify just the thread without the parent conversation.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|